 Lamar Band Booster Club Scholarships $500.00

 The number of scholarships varies according to funds available for disbursement.
 Awarded to graduating senior who has participated in the instrumental program and maintained satisfactory grades.
-Based on participation in the instrumental program, contributions to the instrumental program, continued pursuit of music/color guard beyond the high school level.
+Based on participation in the instrumental program and contributions to the instrumental program.

 Nathan Bennett Memorial Scholarship $500.00